Periodic solutions of nonlinear control systems with switching: a Lie-algebraic and contraction approach: INTRODUCTION

-Optimal control problems for nonlinear systems with periodic boundary conditions constitute an important area of research in mathematical control theory~\cite{colonius2006optimal,bittanti2009periodic,zanon2016periodic}, with significant applications in physics~\cite{bai2021quantum,das2023precision}, life sciences~\cite{yuan2020reconciling,ali2021maximizing}, and engineering~\cite{upreti2013optimal}.
-In the case of constrained controls, the necessary optimality conditions derived from Pontryagin's maximum principle for this class of problems typically result in bang-bang extremal controls, whose switching times exhibit nontrivial properties due to the coupled structure of the associated Hamiltonian system (see, e.g.,~\cite{CES2017} and references therein).
+Optimal control problems for nonlinear systems with periodic boundary conditions constitute an important area of research in mathematical control theory~\cite{colonius2006optimal,bittanti2009periodic,zanon2016periodic}, with significant applications in physics~\cite{bai2021quantum,das2023precision}, life sciences~\cite{yuan2020reconciling,ali2021maximizing}, and engineering~\cite{upreti2013optimal}. { Our current study is motivated by highly important practical problems of periodic optimization of chemical reactions.
+It has been known in the chemical engineering literature that periodic operation of essentially nonlinear reactions can improve the mean product yield compared to steady-state operation (see, e.g,~\cite{douglas1967periodic,sinvcic1980analytical,hoffmann1986influence,CES2017} and references therein).
+For a class of hydrolysis reactions with sinusoidal modulation of input signals, experimental measurements demonstrating such productivity improvement have recently become available~\cite{felischak2021analysis}.
+However, a rigorous theoretical analysis of these problems is still far from complete.} In the case of constrained controls, the necessary optimality conditions derived from Pontryagin's maximum principle for this class of problems typically result in bang-bang extremal controls, whose switching times exhibit nontrivial properties due to the coupled structure of the associated Hamiltonian system (cf.~\cite{CES2017}).

-This problem was analyzed in our recent paper~\cite{IEEE2025}, where certain properties of the matrix exponent of the linear part of the system were assumed, and iterative schemes were proposed in relevant Banach spaces of continuous functions on $[0,\tau]$.
-Our present study is motivated by the goal to propose feasible solutions to this problem without relying on such a dominant linearization assumption.
-The key idea in this direction is to identify fixed points of an associated composition of flows and to reformulate the problem in terms of the flow of a time-invariant system, whose vector field is defined as the logarithm of a certain product of exponential maps in the driftless representation of the original system.
+This problem was analyzed in our recent paper~\cite{IEEE2025}, where {a simple iteration and Newton-type methods were developed to construct $\tau$-periodic trajectories of the system $\dot x(t)=Ax(t)+g(x(t))+u(t)$ under the assumptions that the matrix $e^{-\tau A}-I$ is nonsingular and that the nonlinearity $g$ satisfies a Lipschitz condition.
+In contrast to the above assumptions, the present work does not require such a dominant linearization assumption and instead aims to localize periodic solutions of general control-affine systems with nonlinear vector fields.} The key idea in this direction is to identify fixed points of an associated composition of flows and to reformulate the problem in terms of the flow of a time-invariant system, whose vector field is defined as the logarithm of a certain product of exponential maps in the driftless representation of the original system.